Amixetrine

-Amixetrine (INN) (brand name Somagest; developmental code name CERM-898) is a drug that was formerly marketed in France but is now no longer sold.
+Amixetrine (INN; brand name Somagest; developmental code CERM-898) is a drug that was formerly marketed in France but is now no longer sold.
 According to various sources it has been said to be an anti-inflammatory, antidepressant, antispasmodic, anticholinergic, antihistamine, and antiserotonergic, but its definitive indications and pharmacology are unclear.
 The drug was first synthesized in 1969 and was introduced in France in 1972.